Tearsheet

 Outbound Investments

-• In the second quarter of 2025, the company closed a small acquisition, valued at $4.3 million, to provide value-added services to a product line.
+• In the second quarter of 2025, the company completed a small acquisition for $4.3 million, which represents less than 1% of revenue and provides value-added services to a product line.

 Capital Expenditures